Picking the right salon management software is crucial.

 GlossGenius Team Management

-GlossGenius allows you to manage multiple team members and assign them different roles with different access levels.
-However, you do not have a full payroll system or integration with other external payroll systems so you’d need to manage that part separately.
+Although somewhat limited in functionality, GlossGenius allows you to manage multiple team members and assign them different roles with different access levels.

 Vagaro Team Management